deepset-ai/haystack/rfcs/0000-template.md

 # Motivation

-Why are we doing this?
+Give us more background and explanation: Why do we need this feature?
 What use cases does it support?
-What is the expected outcome?
+What's the expected outcome?

 Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.
+Enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

 # Detailed design

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with Haystack to understand, and for somebody familiar with the implementation to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
-Any new terminology should be defined here.
+Get into specifics and corner-cases, and include examples of how the feature is used.
+Also, if there's any new terminology involved, define it here.

 # Drawbacks

-Why should we *not* do this?
-Please consider:
+Look at the feature from the other side: what are the reasons why we should _not_ work on it?
+Consider the following:

-- implementation cost, both in term of code size and complexity
+- What's the implementation cost, both in terms of code size and complexity?
-- whether the proposed feature can be implemented as a separate package, outside of Haystack
+- Can the solution you're proposing be implemented as a separate package, outside of Haystack?
-- the impact on teaching people Haystack
+- Does it teach people more about Haystack?
-- integration of this feature with other existing and planned features
+- How does this feature integrate with other existing and planned features?
-- cost of migrating existing Haystack pipelines (is it a breaking change?)
+- What's the cost of migrating existing Haystack pipelines (is it a breaking change?)?

 There are tradeoffs to choosing any path.
 Attempt to identify them here.

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+What other designs have you considered?
+What's the impact of not adding this feature?

 # Adoption strategy

-If we implement this proposal, how will existing Haystack users adopt it?
+If we implement this proposal, how will the existing Haystack users adopt it?
 Is this a breaking change?
 Can we write a migration script?

 # How we teach this

-Would the acceptance of this proposal mean the documentation must be re-organized or altered?
+Would implementing this feature mean the documentation must be re-organized or updated?
 Does it change how Haystack is taught to new developers at any level?

-How should this feature be taught to existing Haystack users (e.g. a page in the docs, a tutorial, ...).
+How should this feature be taught to the existing Haystack users (for example with a page in the docs, a tutorial, ...).

 # Unresolved questions